lethain/staff-eng/src/markdown/guides/staff-plus-interview-process.md

 Most senior candidates become increasingly diplomatic and _asking_ them about their work is never as helpful as _watching_ them do the work.
 If mentorship is the most important activity, don't rely on them talking about mentorship, but instead find a way to _see_ them mentoring someone.
 If it's architecture, present your current systems and ask them to bring their questions to see how they react to decisions they disagree with -- get away from the ambiguous abstract.

-Moving beyond the typical one-on-one discussions and programing interviews, some of the interview formats and structures that I've found particularly effective for evaluating Staff-plus signals are:
+Moving beyond the typical one-on-one discussions and programming interviews, some of the interview formats and structures that I've found particularly effective for evaluating Staff-plus signals are: